Dabbling in Jet Lag

 Book this 2-Day Burgundy-Alsace Tour here ➔

-Taking the bus from Paris to Strasbourg is a great way to travel between these two cities.
+Taking the bus is a great way to travel between these two cities.
 In fact, it’s the most budget-friendly option on this list.
 Not only that but, if there’s a train strike, you might not have a choice.

-Flixbus is the only company that goes from Paris to Strasbourg.
+Flixbus is the only company that does this route.
 They have tons of departures every day, so you don’t have to worry about booking far in advance.

 Buses leave from the Paris Bercy Seine bus station and arrive at Strasbourg – Place de l’Étoile.